 Extra reading: What Is The Purpose And Point Of Life?
 (It’s Not What You Think)

-Goal setting is an essential part of self-improvement and feeling as though one is accomplishing things in their life.
+Goal setting is an essential part of self-improvement and feeling as though you are accomplishing things in your life.

-There are many approaches to goal setting, but generally one would want to set short, medium, and long-term goals for their life.
+There are many approaches to goal setting, but generally you would want to set short, medium, and long-term goals for your life.

 They might be related to your health, career, personal life, or hobbies.